 Programming tools support

 Both the software connects smoothly with programming languages.
 Tableau integrates much better with R Language compared to Power BI.
 Power BI can still be connected to R language using Microsoft revolution analytics but is available only for enterprises level users.

-Tableau has a slick user interface which enables the user to create customized dashboard easily.
+Tableau has a slick user interface which enables the user to create a customized dashboard easily.
 Power BI has a more intuitive interface and is much simpler to learn than tableau.
 It’s due to the simplicity and ease of use, why business users prefer Power BI.

 Product Support & Community

-There is no significant difference between the two when it comes to support and user communities.
+There is no significant difference between the two when it comes to supporting and user communities.
 Microsoft Power BI is relatively younger than Tableau and hence will have a smaller community but will catch up soon.

 Both the tools work on different principles and there is no clearly defined winner here.
 You have to select the best tool based on your own requirements taking into considerations the above-listed points.

 Also Read – What’s New in Power BI